tholonia/iching_cli/book/v2/markdown/hexagram_14.md

 #### In the later years of the 19th century, amid the burgeoning era of technological transformation, Thomas Edison stood at the forefront of invention.
 As the gaslight flickered in the streets, Edison dared to dream of a world illuminated by a stable and safe electric glow.
 His laboratory in Menlo Park became a beacon for the curious and inventive, housing a team united by the relentless pursuit of innovation.

 Edison's vision culminated in the creation of the incandescent light bulb, a marvel that promised to transform night into day.
-This radiant achievement was not without trial—countless filaments were tested, burnt, and discarded.
+This radiant achievement was not without trial, countless filaments were tested, burnt, and discarded.
 It was a process of emergence, formation, and conflict, each step meticulously guiding the path from mere conception to tangible reality.

 When at last the filament held its glow, Edison not only illuminated rooms but ignited a revolution in industry and culture.
 Communities slowly transitioned from shadowy nocturnes to vibrant tenements of activity, their economies surging with newfound potential.